itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 Let's say we have \\(S\\) objects and each object is associated with one of the
 \\(N\\) classes.
 There are \\(c_i\\) objects associated with the \\(i\\)-th class.
-We want to eliminate only \\(b\\) objects in a way that forms distribution of classes closer to the uniformal.
+We want to eliminate only \\(b\\) objects in a way that forms distribution of classes as close as possible to the uniformal distribution.

 ### Intuition

 Intuition suggests that we can eliminate one object at a time by selecting a class with the largest number of objects in it.
-It's not quite obvious wether this is the best strategy to follow.
+It's not quite obvious whether this is the best strategy to follow.
 For example, we can start with the following distribution of classes - \\(c = [12, 6, 7, 13]\\).
 Next, we can eliminate 2 objects from it (\\(b = 2\\)).